ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 * Deletions can be filtered by defining deletion behavior functions in the script.

+{NOTE: }

-{NOTE: Collection specific function deletion handling}
+### Collection specific function deletion handling

 * ETL is triggered any time a document is updated or deleted in a collection where ETL is set.

-* To define deletion handling for a specific collection use the following signature that checks if the document was deleted or updated in the source database.
+* To define deletion handling for a specific collection, use the following signature that checks if the document was deleted or updated in the source database.
   If it was deleted in the source and the `return` is set to `true`, it will also be deleted in the destination without loading a replacement.

 * If the `return` is set to `false`, or if the document was not deleted, the document in the destination will not be deleted.
+Because of the difference in collections, the update will result in a new version being stored in addition to the older ones.

 {CODE-BLOCK:javascript}
 function deleteDocumentsOf<CollectionName>Behavior(docId, deleted) {